aamazie/ratata/README.md

 # ratata
-UEFI-encoded RAT attack scanner for headers injections on servers.
+UEFI-encoded RAT attack tester suite for headers injections on servers.

 Ratata takes in an IP, an IPv4, which you can modify in the list in the python file, and attacks it with obsfuscated RAT payloads.. these payloads are obsfuscated in different ways in each version, v1.0 and v2.0 using a UEFI encoder and v3.0 using a polyglot encoder.
 Right now the file targets the evil master of all servers on chuckecheese.com.
 You can add as many as you want but when you run the script it asks how many iterations you want.. default is 100, which is a lot (set at 2 is recommended..).. these iterations test RAT debug payloads that are in the code.